himanshuaarse/my-python-projects/README.md

-# PRODIGI_ML_02
+# PRODIGI_ML_03
-Task 2: Create a K means clustering algorithm to group customers of a retail store based on their purchase history
+Task 3 Implement a support vector machine (SVM) to classify images of cats and dogs from the Kaggle dataset.